How to Write a Personal Statement for Your University Application

 How to Write About Your Achievements, Skills and Experience?

 In your personal statement, you should focus on your accomplishments, skills, and experiences.
-Admissions tutors are not just looking for a summary of your qualifications that's what your CV is for.
+Admissions tutors are not just looking for a summary of your qualifications—that's what your CV is for.
 They want to see what makes you stand out as someone deeply committed to your subject.

 You should not just list your skills, they must be related to the courses you are applying for.
 Think about all of the ways you have developed skills relevant to your application, such as through extracurricular activities or work experiences, but also personal hobbies.
-Debating societies, for example, may have sharpened your communication and critical thinking skills.
-A personal blog can demonstrate that you can express your ideas well.
-Demonstrate how your skills can help you succeed in the environment of academics you are applying for.

 Don't hide your accomplishments.
 It's not time to be modest.
 Your goal is to sell yourself so you need to be confident and passionate.
-Let your personality come through, but keep the tone professional.
-Ask friends, teachers, and family for their feedback if you are having trouble describing your strengths.
-They may be able to see qualities in you you didn't consider.

 How to End Your Personal Statement?